 Real Estate Probate

 Has someone you know passed away and left you real property?
 There is a process that may have to occur in order for the property to be conveyed with marketable title.
-Ledbetter Law can help expedite the probate process and file specific pleadings freeing you to list and sell the property as soon as possible and while the "market is hot."
+Ledbetter Law Group can help expedite the probate process and file specific pleadings freeing you to list and sell the property as soon as possible and while the "market is hot."

 Property in Probate - To Realtors

 There are many realtors who obtain listings from estate beneficiaries not realizing that the property is subject to probate.
-Ledbetter Law is happy to be your resource in this subject area and may be specifically qualified to do so because of our unique crossover in practice areas – both title work and probate.
+Ledbetter Law Group is happy to be your resource in this subject area and may be specifically qualified to do so because of our unique crossover in practice areas – both title work and probate.
 Specifically, we’ve worked to create a system by which we can expedite pleadings in order to allow a sale to occur, in most instances, mere days after probate is opened.
 Don’t ever let probate get in the way of closing your deal!

 If you have a client who inherited real property and don’t know how to authorize the transaction, we can ensure the right person is signing the listing agreement, contract, and all closing documents to ensure a smooth closing process.